Adversarial Flow Models: Method

-\end{scriptsize} The operator $\phi$ tracks the exponential moving average (EMA) of the gradient norm, normalizes the gradient by the average norm, and rescales by $\frac{1}{\sqrt{n}}$ where $n$ is the data dimension.
-It can be seen as an extension of Adam~\citep{kingma2014adam} into the backward path, so we use the same $\beta_2$ as in Adam for the EMA decay.
-After normalizing the adversarial gradient to a unit scale, we can find $\lambda_\mathrm{ot}$ that works well across model sizes.
+The operator $\phi$ tracks the exponential moving average (EMA) of the gradient norm, normalizes the gradient by this average norm, and rescales it by $\frac{1}{\sqrt{n}}$, where $n$ is the data dimensionality.
+It can be viewed as an extension of Adam~\citep{kingma2014adam} to the backward path, so we use the same $\beta_2$ as in Adam for the EMA decay.
+After normalizing the adversarial gradient to a unit scale, we can find a value of $\lambda_\mathrm{ot}$ that works well across model sizes.